TPJamesH/Android-Development-Project-for-NGO/README.txt

 Firebase-Realtime Database => Storing data (e.g user's information and site details)

-Google Maps SDK -> Retrieving user's location and site's location
+Google Maps SDK -> Retrieving user's location and site's location (NOTE: NEED TO BE SETUP ON THE RESPECTIVE MACHINE)

 Navigation SDK -> Integrate Google Maps navigation with the ability to route user's current location
 		  to a site